 Carrier membership is open to companies that own or operate tugboats, towboats or barges engaged in U.S. domestic transportation.
-All AWO carrier members are required to achieve compliance with the Responsible Carrier Program, a comprehensive safety management system that the U.S. Coast Guard has committed to accept as a Towing Safety Management System under Subchapter M.
+All AWO carrier members are required to achieve compliance with the Responsible Carrier Program, a comprehensive safety management system that the U.S. Coast Guard has accepted as a Towing Safety Management System under Subchapter M.

 Please carefully read the Responsible Carrier Program requirements.

 Download the membership application form.